-Officially the Nation of Brunei, the Abode of Peace, Brunei is a small nation on the Southeast Asian island of Borneo.
-Its surrounds include the South China Sea and Malaysia.
-Having a long history going back to the 7th century, Brunei has developed into a modern and rich country.
+Officially acknowledged as a sanctuary of Peace is the small nation of Brunei in Southeast Asia, on the island of Borneo.
+Its surroundings speak of Malaysia and the South China Sea.
+Brunei, with a long history stretching back to the 7th century, has grown into a modern and wealthy nation.

 Early Period of History